 I didn’t see suicide as something selfish.
 From that deep, black hole that I was in, I really couldn’t see other people’s perspectives.
 I couldn’t see how my taking my own life might impact other people.
 When you’re in that state, you can’t see that other people want you around.
 You can’t understand why that would be the case.
 I felt like I wasn’t good enough for anybody and I would be doing them a favour if I wasn’t in their lives.
 From the place that I was in, I saw it more like it would be a release for my family to not have to support me and worry about me, what I’m going to do with my life and how I’ll bring money into the household.

 I couldn’t see how my own life could move forwards.
 I lost all hope.
 I felt like ending my life was my only option.
 I thought that everyone – myself, my family and my friends – everyone would be better off without me around.
 So it didn’t come from a place of being selfish.
 It came from a place of caring and recognition that I was quite difficult to support.

 What else could be?

 After my suicide attempt, I had a little bit of support through the NHS.
 It really wasn’t enough and I didn’t feel properly supported and understood.
 And as the years went on, I continued to have those suicidal thoughts and thinking that other people would be better off without me in their lives.
 But I never attempted suicide again.
 There was always a glimmer of hope that something could change.
 Or I felt that I had a connection with someone; that I had support.
 It’s the hope that keeps you going.
 The ‘what if’s.

-When someone says they think suicide is selfish, I think it’s coming from a person who’s not been able to put themselves in another person’s shoes and be curious about what their experience might be and how they might be perceiving their impact on their family and friends.
-I encourage you to ask what else could be going on?
+When someone says they think suicide is selfish, it’s coming from a person who’s not been able to put themselves in another person’s shoes.
+It’s important to get curious about what their experience might be and how they might be perceiving their impact on their family and friends.
+So I encourage you to ask what else could be going on?
 What information are you missing?
-And do this before you make a judgement that suicide is selfish.
+And please, ask yourself these sensible questions before you choose to make your judgement that suicide is selfish.